wolffshots/hass-audiobookshelf/README.md

 6. Restart Home Assistant
 7. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Audiobookshelf"

+## Configuration

+### Getting an access token

+1. Log in as the admin user
+2. Go to Settings > Users
+3. Click on the account
+4. Copy the API Token from beneath the user's name

+For more info on what the token can be used for see: https://api.audiobookshelf.org/#introduction

-## Configuration is done in the UI
+### Setting up via the UI
 ![Config in UI](docs/hass-audiobookshelf-config.png)

 ## Credits